My Town Inagi 2019 Mr. Eiji Shiobara

 Eiji Shiobara runs a beekeeping business in Inagi City, which is within a 30-minute train ride from the city center and still retains an abundance of nature.

-Beekeeping is the breeding of bees to obtain honey, royal jelly, propolis, beeswax, pollen, etc. Mr. Shiobara collects honey from flowers such as cherry blossoms, rape blossoms, lotus flowers, acacias, clovers, and sunflowers in Inagi City.
+Beekeeping is the breeding of bees to collect honey, royal jelly, propolis, beeswax, pollen, etc. Mr. Shiobara collects honey from flowers such as cherry blossoms, rape blossoms, lotus flowers, acacias, clovers, and sunflowers in Inagi City.

 Mr. Shiobara was shocked by the scale of beekeeping in the United States when he was a student, and studied beekeeping for a year under a beekeeper in Shinshu.
 After that, I learned that Inagi has a lot of nature and is the best place to run a beekeeping business.